MatthijsKamstra/haxeunity/01writing_haxe/example.md

 # Example

 Simply write content to a file.
-In this example we use Haxe code to generate C# code as "normal C# programmers" would do.
+In this example we use Haxe code to generate C# code as you would do when you target C# but also other `sys` targets (like: lua, python, neko, cpp, hl, php, java, cs).

 ## How to start